SuzanDewitz/autotraderss-drf-backend/README.md

   #### User stories for the backend can be found in a separate internal document [here](https://github.com/SuzanDewitz/autotraderss-drf-backend/blob/main/docs/userstories.md)
   #### Kanban board for the backend can be found in a separate internal document [here](https://github.com/users/SuzanDewitz/projects/1/views/3)
   #### Issues for the backend can be found in a separate internal document [here](https://github.com/SuzanDewitz/autotraderss-drf-backend/issues)
+  #### admin for the backend can be found in a separate internal document [here](https://github.com/SuzanDewitz/autotraderss-drf-backend/blob/main/docs/admin.md)

 <br>